Table of Contents

-The main thing is that I look at are the hourly rate, the word rate, to reassure myself that the the hourly rate is high enough.
+The main thing that I look at is the hourly rate, the word rate, to reassure myself that the hourly rate is high enough.

 And also that the word rate is high enough to know that I’m doing things fast enough.

-- Statistics, particularly, hourly rate and word rate per hour
+- Statistics, particularly the hourly rate and word rate per hour

 - A customer breakdown enables me to see which customers are sending me the work I’m most efficient at

-- Weekly performance, how many hours I’ve done in a week how many words
+- Weekly performance: how many hours I’ve done in a week and how many words

 Monthly production (hours)